-As an active property investor, strategist and developer, Glossop is no stranger to the property world.
-With much of his own personal experience in property and as the director of Pure Property Investment much of Glossop’s day involves working with clients by analysing the market and data to assist them in their property purchasing decisions.
+As an active property investor, strategist, and developer, Glossop is no stranger to the property world.
+With much of his own personal experience in property and as the director of Pure Property Investment much of Glossop’s day involves working with clients by analysing the market and data and to assist them on how to invest in their property purchasing decisions.

 Join us in this episode of Property Investory as we delve into Glossops early childhood and the valuable life lessons he learnt from living a modest lifestyle and how travelling helped him discover his passion for property.
 We’ll also be looking at how Glossop was able to build a successful property portfolio and how building a business stemmed from his intent to help others with their property investing dreams.

 As a property strategist, investor, developer and company director, much of Paul Glossop’s life revolves around the world of property…

 I’m the director of Pure Property Investment.
 I’m now the property strategist's.
 I'm also an active property investor and I'm a property strategist and developer in the background as far as what I do in general.

 With so many qualifications up his sleeve, Glossop shares that much of his daily schedule consists of numerous interactions that involve him assisting clients with their property decisions…